nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

  If the configuration is successfully downloaded, the system asks for the following information.

- - The security server owner’s member class (**reference data: 2.2**).
+ - The Security Server  owner’s member class (**reference data: 2.2**).
- - The security server owner’s member code (**reference data: 2.3**).
+ - The Security Server  owner’s member code (**reference data: 2.3**).

- If the member class and member code are correctly entered, the system displays the security server owner’s name as registered in the X-Road center.
+ If the member class and member code are correctly entered, the system displays the Security Server  owner’s name as registered in the X-Road center.
- - Security server code (**reference data: 2.4**), which is chosen by the security server administrator and which has to be unique across all the security servers belonging to the same X-Road member.
+ - Security server code (**reference data: 2.4**), which is chosen by the Security Server  administrator and which has to be unique across all the Security Server s belonging to the same X-Road member.
  - Software token’s PIN (**reference data: 1.4**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

 ## 4.4 Security Server registration